JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 To check that a type is Complete, use `isComplete()`.

 To resolve the Incomplete type, use `global()`.
+This method shouldn't be used during indexing, namely inside `PhpTypeProvider4.getType()`.

 ### How to get PhpType from PSI?